Back to Blog

 • Perform periodic system scans

-• Level 2: Advanced
+Level 2: Advanced Cybersecurity for CUI

-Who Needs It
+Who Needs Level 2 Certification?

 • Technical drawings and specifications marked as CUI

-• Export-controlled information (ITAR/EAR)
+• Export-controlled information (ITAR/EAR controlled data)

-• Critical infrastructure information
+• Critical infrastructure security information

-• Proprietary defense data
+• Proprietary defense-related data

 • Personally identifiable information in defense contexts

-• Requirements
+• Level 2 Requirements

-• 110 security practices — aligned with NIST SP 800-171 Rev 2
+Level 2 is significantly more comprehensive, requiring 110 security practices aligned with NIST SP 800-171 Revision 2:

-• Self-assessment — for non-critical programs
+• Self-assessment — Allowed for non-critical programs

 • Additional Practices Beyond Level 1